ofasgard/VulnVMWriteUps/Bsides2018.md

 ## The SSH Server

 It didn't take long to narrow down this user list.
 Of the five users given, all except `anne` do not support password authentication.
-Running `anne` against the rockyou password list with hydra produce a result within seconds:
+Running `anne` against the rockyou password list with hydra produced a result within seconds:

 ```
 [DATA] attacking ssh://192.168.56.101:22/